Have England already missed their chance for World Cup glory?

 For the manager’s part, the players and the people around the squad don’t really think those games mattered.
 The fixtures came at the end of almost two years of non-stop football after Covid, and there was just a general fatigue.
 And fatigue, of course, can be easily confused with staleness.
 The effects are similar.

-The planning challenges of this year have meanwhile been so different.
+Meanwhile, the planning challenges of this year have been so different.
 Southgate hasn’t just been trying to work from international break to international break or tournament cycle to tournament cycle, but as part of this long-term plan, and all that with the disruption of Covid and now this controversial mid-season World Cup.

 It is why his squad decisions have been intriguing, even if we can’t yet say they’re instructive.
 They’re actually difficult to interpret according to any preconceived ideas about Southgate.